 Then choose the highlight qualities option.
-We will choose all here.
+We will select all here.

 After choosing this option, you will see some highlighted boxes inside your content.
 All the texts are automatically translated to your target language.
 However, if you found any mistake in the translation, you can edit it manually.
 Click on the pencil icon for manual editing.

 On a pop-up, you will see your original text and its automatic translation.
-For making the changes, all you need to do is, edit the second field and click on ok.
+So, for making the changes, all you need to do is, edit the second field and click on ok.

-So whenever a new visitor visits your Spanish version site, he/ she will see the newly updated text you entered here manually.
+So whenever a new visitor visits your Spanish version site, they will see the newly updated text you entered here manually.
 This way, you can edit any part of your site.